jet/equinox/DOCUMENTATION.md

 -----|------------
 Cache | `System.Net.MemoryCache` or equivalent holding _State_ and/or `etag` information for a Stream with a view to reducing roundtrips, latency and/or Request Charges
 Rolling Snapshot | Event written to an EventStore stream in order to ensure minimal roundtrips to EventStore when there is a Cache miss
-Unfolds | Snapshot information, represented as Events that are stored in an appropriate storage location (outside of a Stream's actual events) to minimize Queries and the attendant Request Charges when there is a Cache miss
+Unfolds | Snapshot information, stored in an appropriate storage location (outside of a Stream's actual events), _but represented as Events_, to minimize Queries and the attendant Request Charges when there is a Cache miss

 # Programming Model